snix47/3D-Printing/Modula/README.md

 # MODULA a module based tool holder system

-The idea is, one adapter plate (metric/imperial/plain) that attaches to a module.
+The idea is one adapter plate (metric/imperial/plain) that attaches to a module.
 Then everyone can share the modules worldwide, and just adjust the adapter plate for their environment.

 The system works with PEG/Tool boards and plain wall/board surfaces (attached with screws).